Princeton ruins 93% of brackets in ESPN Tournament Challenge

 In Thursday’s win, the Tigers scored the final nine points.
 Princeton trailed by 10 with eight minutes to play and struggled to make a free throw until there were 21 seconds left.
 This upset marked the third consecutive year and 11th time that a No. 15 seed won a first-round game.

-Arizona’s 59-55 upset loss to Princeton ruins 93% of perfect brackets in ESPN Tournament Challange
+Arizona’s 59-55 upset loss to Princeton ruins 93% of perfect brackets in ESPN Tournament Challenge

 Arizona has three players in its eight-man rotation who are 6-foot-11 or taller.
 Though, the Wildcats were outscored 29-24 in the second half.
 Junior forward Azuolas Tubelis led Arizona in scoring with 22 points in 38 minutes of action.
 But it was not enough in the end.